RU-System-Software-and-Security/CovTesting/Correlation/README.md

 ## Experiment on Your Own Data:

-1. Dependencies:

-   The models and the datasets we use during our experiments are shared through: https://drive.google.com/drive/folders/1WXqnuBT0FISMyYuYGShbjGwOxK7nHdGK?usp=sharing.
-Please download them and put them under the 'data' folder.
+1. Before the experiment, please be sure that the data is well prepared according to the tutorial in the main page of the repository.

    You can train your own models and attack them and test the attack and coverage according to the following steps.
 We also put commands in 'test_example.sh' script for reference.

 2. Attack the models: